-- An increase to the Council's borrowing requirements to fund the Capital Programme in 2022/23 and the end of a Minimum Revenue Provision (MRP) 'holiday' has resulted in additional MRP of £179k. - The Council is continuing to take advantage of low short-term interest rates for both CIFCO and borrowing for the capital programme, resulting in additional costs of £30k. - With CIFCO now fully invested the budget includes just a small reduction for the annuity nature of loans to the company of £11k.
+- Slippage in the Capital Programme in 2021/22 has resulted in a reduction in Minimum Revenue Provision (MRP) of £38k. - The Council is continuing to take advantage of low short-term interest rates for both CIFCO and borrowing for the capital programme, resulting in a reduction to interest payable of £32k. - Interest receivable on Gateway 14 increased by £234k for further investment in 2021/22 and 2022/23. - With CIFCO now fully invested the budget includes just a small reduction for the annuity nature of loans to the company of £11k.
 CIFCO continues to provide income in excess of the cost to the Council of taking out the loans.